Skip to main content

 #6 The parent with custodial custody can make all the decisions

 Even if one parent has custodial custody it does not mean that they are able to make all the decisions about the family.
-Parents can have what is called joint conservatorship meaning that both parents equal say in their child’s education, health care, and other important issues.
+Parents can have what is called joint conservatorship meaning that both parents have equal say in their child’s education, health care, and other important issues.
 This is where having a healthy co-parenting relationship becomes extremely important.

 #7 The custodial parent can deny visitation